Welcome to elementary band!

 Here are a few videos to help review basic instrument setup (from me and another teacher) to very quickly reviewed what we covered in your first on-instrument class.
 Ask me any questions during setup and teardown in class and we’ll be set!

-As we begin our year, we will start meeting with students the week of September 11, but students will not need instruments until the week of September 18.
-Many of you received your child’s intake letter for band last spring, but if you have not, please email Mr. Follett at firstname.lastname@example.org (Fort, North Otter & Peterson) or Mr. Ablitt at email@example.com (Wix & Coglan) for your child’s instrument assignment.
-If your child has not yet received their letter or they are new to their school, we will be discussing instrument selection during the first two classes.
-Please feel free to discuss your child’s interests with your child’s instructor so we can help select the instrument that will help them find the most success.
+As we begin our year, we will start meeting with students the week of September 10, but students will not need instruments until the week of September 16.
+If your child did not received/misplaced their letter from June or they are new to their school, we will be discussing instrument selection during the first two classes.
+Please feel free to discuss your child’s interests with me so we can select the instrument that will help them find the most success.

 You can rent or purchase instruments and other required materials through Tapestry Music (604-538-0908), Long & McQuade Music (604-530-8704) or Tom Lee Music (604-532-8303).